Bubble Bag End: A Bubbly Resolution of Curvature Singularity

 There is an extensive body of literature \cite{Bena:2004de,Mathur:2005zp,Bena:2006kb,Bena:2007qc,Bena:2007kg,Bena:2013dka,Bena:2015bea,Heidmann:2017cxt,Bena:2017fvm,Heidmann:2019xrd} describing supersymmetric solitonic solutions that resolve black hole horizons.
 In this paper, we are interested in describing non-supersymmetric solitons in general relativity that resolve curvature singularities.
 We employ a novel mechanism discovered by the authors in \cite{Bah:2020ogh,Bah:2020pdz,ourpaper}, motivated by \cite{Stotyn:2011tv,Elvang:2002br,Gibbons:2013tqa}, to construct solitons with interesting topology in the six dimensional space $\mathbb{M}^4\times $T$^2$ (four dimensional Minkowski space times a two-torus) without the help of supersymmetry.

-The work in \cite{ourpaper} provides the first mechanism that allows for {\it linear superposition} of smooth, regular and charged solitonic objects in gravity beyond supersymmetry.
-The scope of the result is unprecedented given the non-linear structure of Einstein equations.
+The work in \cite{ourpaper} provides a new mechanism that allows for {\it linear superposition} of smooth, regular and charged solitonic objects in gravity beyond supersymmetry.\footnote{Previous work \cite{Jejjala:2005yu,Bossard:2014ola,Bena:2015drs,Bena:2016dbw,Bossard:2017vii} has extended the scope of the microstate geometry program by developing a mechanism for constructing non-supersymmetric charged solitons that resolve the horizon of non-extremal unphysical black holes in five dimensions.
+Their mechanism is different from ours, resulting in very different solutions.
+However, their method is also to linearize Einstein equations without the help of supersymmetry while retaining sufficient degrees of freedom for the construction of non-trivial topological structures.} The scope of the result is unprecedented given the non-linear structure of Einstein equations.
 The constructions provide a framework for describing and studying new classes of ultra-compact objects with arbitrary size from microscopic to macroscopic scales.
 As interestingly, these solutions are completely characterized within the gravitational theory without any appeal to new UV physics.
 On the other hand, they naturally embed in string theory where the topological structure can be reinterpreted as geometric transition of strings and branes.
 Our mechanism also provides the first resolution of curvature singularities using topology in gravitational theories without the aid of supersymmetry.